 Not much!
 Petitioning will take you perhaps two half-days or three evenings (in nice weather!), depending on how fast you can track down approximately fifty of your neighbors who are registered Democrats.
 We’ll give you names and addresses so you’ll know exactly which doors to knock.

-As long as I'm collecting signatures, can I also help out a candidate for State Assembly (or State Senate or District Leader) that I support?
+- As long as I'm collecting signatures, can I also help out a candidate for State Assembly, State Senate, or District Leader that I support?

 Yes!
-If you live in an area where NKD has endorsed a candidate, we'll coordinate to make sure you're collecting signatures for yourself AND for that candidate.
+If you live in an area where New Kings Democrats has endorsed a candidate, we'll coordinate to make sure you're collecting signatures for yourself AND for that candidate.
 If you want to help out a candidate we haven't endorsed, we can try to help put you in touch with that campaign.

-New Kings Democrats (NKD) has been working to reform County Committee since our club began in 2008, and since then we’ve recruited hundreds of Brooklyn Democrats to petition for (and run for) seats on County Committee.
+New Kings Democrats has been working to reform County Committee since our club began in 2008, and since then we’ve recruited hundreds of Brooklyn Democrats to petition for (and run for) seats on County Committee.
 We, along with our reform club friends, have successfully introduced incremental reforms to the County Committee.
-We are currently waiting for the County Committee to adopt or reject the reforms we proposed in September 2016.
 Take a look through our press releases to get more details about this and other work we’ve done.

 - What's the best way to support the #RepYourBlock campaign?